-Who doesn’t love a good list of shocking facts?
+Who doesn’t love a good list of astronomical facts?
 Here are 20 Space facts you may not know.
 You can test your knowledge and take the quiz.
 The link is at the bottom of the page.

 1. Our Sun is huge!

 OK, so maybe you knew this one.
 But did you know that the sun is 864,000 miles in diameter?
 You can fit 1,300,000 earths inside of it.
 And it is so dense that it holds 99.8% of all the mass in our solar system.
 But it is merely a yellow dwarf star.